crate/crate-sample-apps/php/documentation.md

 ```

 ### Connecting to a CrateDB Cluster
-To connect to a cluster, CrateDB follows standard PDO syntax to form a data source name string ([dsn](https://en.wikipedia.org/wiki/Data_source_name)) and connect to it.
+To connect to a cluster, CrateDB follows the standard PDO constructor interface
+`PDO($dsn, $user, $password, $options)` and its syntax to form a data source name
+string ([dsn]).
+See also the documentation about [authenticating with CrateDB PDO]
+for more details.

 ```php
 require_once 'vendor/autoload.php';